LIBERAL ARTS MATH 1 (8 units).

 Creating Conditions for Successful Learning:

 Research shows success in math depends very much on two factors: the amount of time spent working on the material, and the student's beliefs about mathematics and what it means to understand and do math.
 With this in mind, here are some suggestions:

 - Be in class, every class, and be on time.

 - Be prepared to participate in group work and discussions every day.

 - Spend at least 1 hour every day, not including class time, working on incomplete assignments or reviewing graded assignments, and studying.

 - Realize that success in mathematics is less about "ability" and more about willingness to think and to work hard to make sense of math concepts.

 Policy on Due Dates, Make-Up Work, Missed Exams, and Extra-Credit Assignments

 Assignments: Classwork (30%) assignments are given in class and the discussion about them help you prepare for up-coming assessments.
 We encourage you to work with your classmates to complete assignments.
 Extended practice outside will help you prepare for quizzes and exams.
 Due dates will be announced by instructor.

 Quizzes: Drawn mostly from the classwork (20% of grade).
-Make ups for in-class quizzes will/can be taken power-hour, or during class (due to absences).
+Make ups for in-class quizzes will/can be taken during ALPHA TIME (due to absences).

 Exams: There will be 8 Unit tests each worth 40% of grade.
 Unit tests can be made-up.
 There will be no make-up semester exams.
 All tests/exams are to be taken closed book, and closed notes.
 The final exam is cumulative and worth 20% of your grade.

 Instructors may, or may not, choose to offer extra credit assignments.
 If extra credit assignments are offered they will be available to all students.

 In this class Mrs. Williams does not tolerate cheating.
 Students who have questions or concerns about academic integrity should read student handbook or ask the counselors in Guidance for more information.

 Accommodations for Students with Disabilities